 At first glance, the fact that we have a female Prime Minister again suggests that the perceived glass ceiling that women face in the political and business worlds has been shattered.
 However, a report recently published by the Institute for Fiscal Studies showed that gender pay gaps are still a big problem.
 On an hourly…Continue reading "Meet the men and women who are redressing the UK’s gender imbalances"

 Accidents in the workplace are adverse unplanned events that can lead to injury or ill-health.
 Certain accidents must be reported to the Health and Safety Executive by law.
-One recent case that the Business Support Helpline advised on involved a child at a nursery falling from a chair.
-Incident The Helpline received a call from…Continue reading "Health & Safety Case Confidential – Guidance following an accident at nursery"
+Croner recently advised a nursery owner following an accident when a child fell from a chair.
+Incident The nursery owner called Croner and reported that a child had fallen…Continue reading "Health & Safety Case Confidential – dot2dot Guidance following an accident at nursery"

 It isn’t the winning that’s important Or is it?
-Over the last few years there has been a lot of discussion in the media around competition, especially in schools.
+Over the last few years, there has been a lot of discussion in the media around competition and competitiveness, especially in schools.
 Some have gone as far as recommending that all schools sports should be non-competitive.
-This week’s feature article on the Croner-i Early years Toolkit for dot2dot,…Continue reading "Competitiveness in Early Years"
+This week’s feature article on the Croner-i Early years Toolkit…Continue reading "Competitiveness in Early Years"

 Every manager hopes that all employees will perform satisfactorily in their roles 100% all the time, but there will be occasions when performance falls below an acceptable standard.
 Early action is the best policy, rather than waiting and hoping that things will improve.
 They rarely do, and delay just makes subsequent interventions more difficult.
 Val…Continue reading "Ten tips for dealing with an underperforming employee"